 What constitutes eligible paper submissions?

-- Three submissions are required for the portfolio.
+- Two submissions are required for the portfolio.

 - Papers may come from any writing-centered or writing-intensive course, OR from any other undergraduate course for which you have completed an appropriate writing assignment.

 - Only one submission is allowed from any one course.